Aspiration is that coughing and choking feeling you get when food or liquid goes down “the wrong pipe.”

 What is a hydrolocked engine, and how do you fix it?

-Fortunately, in this guide, I will clarify all the necessary information about a hydrolocked engine.
-This also involves what causes an engine to hydro lock, if it can result in harm, and how to rectify it.
+Fortunately, in this guide, I will elucidate all the crucial information about a hydrolocked engine.
+This also involves what causes an engine to hydro lock, if it can result in damage, and how to rectify it.

 Are you ready to get started?